codingforpleasure/customized-workspace/Ubuntu/useful-resources/blender.md

 **Step 5:**

-Run the script in Blender,
-and then go to Pycharm.
+Run the script in Blender (you'll notice Blender is kinda stuck), and then go to Pycharm.

 **Step 6:**